Requesting Information and Application for Admission

 Provisional Admission

 Chico State may provisionally admit first-time freshman applicants based on their academic preparation through the junior year of high school and planned coursework for the senior year.
 The university will monitor the final terms of study to ensure that admitted students complete their secondary school studies satisfactorily, including the required college preparatory subjects, and graduate from high school.
 Students are required to submit an official transcript after graduation to certify that all coursework has been satisfactorily completed.
 Official high school transcripts must be received prior to the deadline set by the university.
 In no case may documentation of high school graduation be received any later than the census date for a student's first term of CSU enrollment.
-A CSU may rescind admission decisions, cancel financial aid awards, withdraw housing contracts and cancel any university registration for students who are found to be ineligible after the final transcript has been evaluated.
+A CSU may rescind admission decisions, cancel financial aid awards, withdraw housing contracts, and cancel any university registration for students who are found to be ineligible after the final transcript has been evaluated.

 Applicants will qualify for regular (non-provisional) admission when the university verifies that they have graduated and received a high school diploma, have completed the comprehensive pattern of college preparatory "a-g" subjects and, if applying to an impacted program or university, have met all supplementary criteria.